Ang Tharkay

-Ang Tharkay (1907 – 28 July 1981) was a Nepalese mountain climber and explorer who acted as sherpa and later sirdar for many Himalayan expeditions.
-He was "beyond question the outstanding sherpa of his era" and he introduced Tenzing Norgay to the world of mountaineering.
+Ang Tharkay (1907 – 28 July 1981) was a renowned Nepalese Sherpa mountain climber and explorer who acted as a guide and later sirdar for many Himalayan expeditions.
+He was "beyond question the outstanding Sherpa of his era" and he introduced Tenzing Norgay to the world of mountaineering.

 Personal life

 Ang Tharkay (his name is also often written Angtharkay or Angtarkay) was born in 1907 to a poor family in Kunde, just north of Namche Bazaar in the Solukhumbu district of Nepal, near Mount Everest.
-Hoping to make a living as a mountaineering porter, like many ambitious boys of his era living near Everest, at the age of twelve he migrated to Darjeeling in India which was where many expeditions selected sherpas and porters.
+Hoping to make a living as a mountaineering porter, like many ambitious boys of his era living near Everest, at the age of twelve he migrated to Darjeeling in India which was where many expeditions selected Sherpa guides and porters.

 He was married to Ang Yangjin and they had a daughter and four sons.
 He was well-built though only about 5 ft tall.
 In 1954 the Himalayan Mountaineering Institute in Darjeeling sent him to Switzerland on a technical climbing course.
-In 1954 he set up his own trekking business in Darjeeling and published his autobiography Mémoires d'un Sherpa (in French) – he was the first mountaineering sherpa to write a book.
+In 1954 he set up his own trekking business in Darjeeling (although he was independently advertising his services for visits to Sikkim and Tibet as early as 1946) and published his autobiography Mémoires d'un Sherpa (in French) – he was the first mountaineering Sherpa to write a book.
 He also became a successful road building contractor in western Sikkim.

 When he retired from active mountaineering around 1962 he returned to Nepal to farm a large area of land to the south of Kathmandu.
 He then started another trekking agency Nepal Trekking.
 He died of cancer in Kathmandu in 1981.